microsoft/BotBuilder-Samples/CSharp/core-DirectLineWebSockets/README.md

         select x;
 ````

-DirectLine v3.0 (unlike version 1.1) has support for Attachments (see [Adding Attachments to a Message](https://docs.botframework.com/en-us/core-concepts/attachments) for more information about attachments).
+Direct Line v3.0 (unlike version 1.1) has support for Attachments (see [Adding Attachments to a Message](https://docs.botframework.com/en-us/core-concepts/attachments) for more information about attachments).
 Check out the `WebSocketClient_OnMessage` method in [Program.cs](DirectLineClient/Program.cs#L73-L90) to see how the Attachments are retrieved and rendered appropriately based on their type.

 ````C#